 Imagine if Sonic didn’t leave that trail behind, he would just look like your average running character.
 It just won’t look fast enough, the picture won’t give off a “fast” impression to its viewer

-Although, you could also make a moving object look like a ghost (requires an even slower shutter speed).
+Although, you could also make a moving object look like a ghost (which requires an even slower shutter speed).